malik111110/sentient-core-optimisation/.documents/02_HACKATHON_CENTRAL/02_05_ACTION_PLANS_BY_TRACK/02_05_02_prosus_track_action_plan.md

 ## 1. Objective

-To develop an innovative, agent-powered e-commerce solution that leverages the Sentient Core platform to provide a personalized and intelligent shopping experience.
-This plan details the steps to meet the Prosus sponsor track requirements, organized by stories under EPIC-PROSUS.
+To develop an innovative, agent-powered e-commerce solution concept that leverages the Sentient Core platform, showcasing its ability to create specialized agents capable of providing personalized and intelligent experiences.
+While our primary hackathon showcase will focus on the Qualcomm track (on-device AI), the development related to this Prosus track will serve to:
+*   Demonstrate Sentient Core's versatility in powering diverse agent types, including those for complex domains like e-commerce.
+*   Highlight advanced agent capabilities such as knowledge graph utilization, natural language interaction, and integration with external APIs for rich data retrieval.
+*   Provide a compelling example of how Sentient Core can be used to build sophisticated applications that improve everyday life, aligning with Prosus's themes.

+This plan details the steps to develop key components of this e-commerce agent concept, supporting the overall 'Raise Your Hack' competition goals by illustrating the broader potential of the Sentient Core platform.

 ## 2. Stories & Detailed Tasks